 Frequently Asked Questions

 What does the NAMM Foundation fund?
+Applications are considered by invitation only

-Can my organization partner or receive sponsorship from NAMM and/or the NAMM Foundation?
+Can my organization partner or receive sponsorship from NAMM and/or The NAMM Foundation?

 Does the NAMM Foundation give grants to public schools for the purpose of restoring the music education program that has been reduced or cut at the district level?

-No. Nonprofit -based organizations seeking funds to supplement established music education programs in schools may apply for Music Making grants.
+No. Nonprofit-based organizations seeking funds to supplement established music education programs in schools may apply for Music Making grants.
 Programs that replace K-12 core curricular music education programs are not eligible for funding.
 The Foundation does not provide direct support to schools and school districts for core academic music education programs.
 To keep music education strong in your community, join the SupportMusic Coalition today!

 How to apply for a Music Making Grant, formally known as a Program Grant?

-For the past several years, the NAMM Foundation has received hundreds of requests for grants and is grateful for nonprofit organizations around the world who seek support to provide opportunities for people of all ages to learn and make music.
+For the past several years, The NAMM Foundation has received hundreds of requests for grants and is grateful for nonprofit organizations around the world who seek support to provide opportunities for people of all ages to learn and make music.
 The hundreds of requests received every year far surpass the Foundation’s budgetary resources for grants.

 The NAMM Foundation reviews and awards Music Making Grant applications by invitation only; the application process is not open for general application for funding from the Foundation.
 Guidelines are provided for general information.